cybermanan/cybermanan/README.md

 # 💫 About Me:
-I’m a student specializing in Red Teaming and Penetration Testing, with hands-on experience in CTF competitions.
-My focus is on offensive security, continuous learning, and applying my skills in real-world scenarios.
+I’m a student specializing in Penetration Testing, with hands-on experience in CTF competitions.
+My focus is on Deffensive security, continuous learning, and applying my skills in real-world scenarios.
 Passionate about cybersecurity, I’m always seeking to expand my knowledge and contribute to the community

 ## 🌐 Socials: